JiWoongCho1/hello-computervision/computer_vision/Classification/DenseNet/README.md

 In contrast, ResNet did the identity function and the output are combined by summation, which may impede the information flow in the network.

-To faclitate down-sampling in theirt architecture, they divide the network into multiple densely connected _dense blocks_.
+To faclitate down-sampling in their architecture, they divide the network into multiple densely connected _dense blocks_.
 They refer to layers between blocks as _transition layers_, which do convolution and pooling.

 To further improve model compactness, they reduced the number of feature-maps at transition layers.
 (In paper, denoting theta, 1 is unchanged)